gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 After explaining the standardized tests, they'll be made to sign some paperwork and given a __**discount voucher**_ for the _**Souvenir Shop**_.
 If they ask for any hints, they'll just be told to ask for Sam at the shipyard to see what ships they can offer.

-On the table of the three _**Pirate Bosses**_, there's a fruit bowl with oranges, bananas, apples, Swiss vitamin C candies, and lemons, which they say are from their anti-scurvy campaign.
+On the table of the three _**Pirate Lady Bosses**_, there's a fruit bowl with oranges, bananas, apples, Swiss vitamin C candies, and lemons, which they say are from their anti-scurvy campaign.
 If they ask, they can take a _**piece of fruit**_.
 Choose one at random and give it to them.
 If they eat it, they can ask for another.
-Until they finish it, the _**Pirate Bosses**_ will tell them to finish the other fruit they took first.
+Until they finish it, the _**Pirate Lady Bosses**_ will tell them to finish the other fruit they took first.

 #### 2.a Going over to the other side of the law

-As the _**Pirate Bosses**_ have explained, to become a pirate you need to be on the other side of the law, or have proof of it.
+As the _**Pirate Lady Bosses**_ have explained, to become a pirate you need to be on the other side of the law, or have proof of it.

 There are several ways to commit crimes: